Asset tagging best practices: A guide to labeling business assets

 Often, a business does not have the resources to track and label every asset they own.
 To make business strategies cost effective, you can create a benchmark for the minimum dollar value you’d be willing to tag.
 Such practices keep your valuable tools safe, and ensure you’re not spending time and money tracking items that are just not worth the effort.

 Depending on the nature of your assets, you can also record specifics to maintain a database that actually provides you with meaningful insights.
 For example, barcode labels can carry the manufacturer’s name, serial numbers and tracking numbers, and details about which project the item is associated with.

 All this information allows employees to access detailed history on a certain asset, and run reports later to get actionable data on how processes can be improved.

 Asset labels and the road to business efficiency

 Asset labeling can be a very complicated task if you start off on the wrong foot.
 Creating an outline of your company’s assets can streamline asset tagging and make for efficient lifecycle management.

 The first step in choosing the correct labeling strategy is therefore to circle back and get a good understanding of your business goals and objectives.
 This can lead to huge efficiencies with respect to your workflows.
 You can lower costs, improve equipment ROIs, and even eliminate the risk of asset loss and misplacement!

-This article was written with thousands of EZOfficeInventory business customers in mind.
-We provide asset tracking software that helps companies manage equipment across locations, create and customize asset labels, and track maintenance and procurement with ease.
+EZOfficeInventory is asset tracking software that enables thousands of customers to manage assets across locations, create and customize asset labels, and track maintenance and procurement with ease.